 We should also look at the life of King Ethelbald of Mercia, 716-757, a Christian king and a founder of monasteries.
 St Boniface, an Anglo-Saxon missionary to Germany, wrote Ethelbald a stinging letter in 746 rebuking him for his many sins such as ‘stealing ecclesiastical revenue, violating church privileges, imposing forced labour on clergy, and fornicating with nuns…’ (Wikipedia: Ethelbald of Mercia) With an example like that before him any sub-king under his command might be tempted to do the same.

 But why did this king wish to have Frideswide for his wife?
 Was it for her beauty, her prestige, or something else?

 Answer: His reason was probably political.

 A more mundane reason for his rough wooing is therefore likely: to take control of the town of Oxford and appropriate the riches of the monastery for his war efforts.
-Henrietta Leyser (above) goes on to say that 'a conqueroring lord might express territorial victory by demanding sexual submission form an abess or her nuns.'
+Henrietta Leyser (above) goes on to say that 'a conquering lord might express territorial victory by demanding sexual submission from an abbess or her nuns.'

 4-5.
 Did Frideswide discover the king’s plot to kidnap her and escape?